freignat91/mlearning/README.md

 where:
 - from the beginning, total and for the selected ant:
   - Timer is the tick number (one tick compute one move for all the ants) and the number of ticks per second
-  - update networks: the updated (copied) networks
-  - train number: the number of time the networks have been trained
   - decision rate: the good decisions % (good decisions / total decisions)
 - for the current period (2 sec), total and for the selected ant:
-  - contact: the number of ant contacts (less than the max vision length / 2)
   - train number: the number of time the networks have been trained
   - decision: the number of decisions taken
   - positive decision reinforcement: the number of trains after a good decision
   - negative decision fading: the number of fading train after a bas decision
-  - update networks: the updated (copied) networks
-  - train number: the number of time the networks have been trained
   - decision rate: the good answers % (good decisions / total decisions)
-- for networks assessment, worse or best:
+- for nests back and red:
+  - success: the number of time the nest success to destroy the other nest
+  - resources: ability to create new ant (4 point for a soldier, 1 for a worker)
+  - life: sum of all the life of the nest ants
+  - worker: number of workers
+  - soldier: number of soldier
+  - best worker network: the best worker network in the period for each nest
+    - structure: structure of the networks (number of neurons per layer)
+    - distinct decisions: distinct number of decision the network can taken
+    - decision rate: the good decisions % of the network (good decisions / total decisions)
+  - best soldier network: the best worker network in the period for each nest
     - ant id of network (clicking on it, it selects it)
     - structure: structure of the networks (number of neurons per layer)
     - distinct decisions: distinct number of decision the network can taken
     - decision rate: the good decisions % of the network (good decisions / total decisions)
-- for nests back and red:
-  - ressources: ability to create new ant (4 point for a soldier, 1 for a worker)
-  - life: sum of all the life of the nest ants
-  - worker: number of workers
-  - soldier: number of soldier

 ## command line